fontanf/packingsolver/doc/index.rst

    WIDTH,HEIGHT,COPIES
    1000,500,10

 Finally, in a third CSV file, we provide the other optimizaton parameters.
-Here we just set the :code:`objective` parameter to :code:`bin-packing`, which means that we look to pack all items while minimizing the number of bin used.
+Here we just set the :code:`objective` parameter to :code:`bin-packing`, which means that we look to pack all the items using as few bins as possible.
 The :ref:`objectives<objectives>` page gives more details about the possible objectives.

 .. code-block:: none
    :caption: parameters.csv